-This requirement applies for all developments containing Part 3 buildings (as defined by the Vancouver Building By-law), except those rezoning to RM-8A, RM-8AN, and RR-1 district schedules.
+This requirement applies for all developments containing Part 3 buildings (as defined by the Vancouver Building By-law), except those rezoning to RM-8A and RR-1 districts.

 4.3.1 Submission Requirements

 Rezoning applications shall include a Letter of Commitment from the project owner to design and build to incorporate energy system main metering and sub-metering as outlined below.